 The Nation’s adversaries and competitors are proving to be formidable in the digital battlespace—using online platforms, social media, malicious code, disinformation, and cyberattacks to undermine elections, steal intellectual property, spy on governments, sow discord, and weaken alliances.
-Participants can choose to answer one of the following questions or write on another IW topic that interests them.
+Participants can choose to answer one of the following questions or write on another information warfare topic that interests them.

 - What specific information warfare technologies (offensive and defensive) should the U.S. military be investing in now?